 William McCrum from Armagh was heir to a fortune but, thanks to the Wall Street Crash, he died a poor man.
-But today his legacy remains strong because of a suggestion he made to the Irish Football Association way back in 1890.
+Today his legacy lives on because of a suggestion he made to the Irish Football Association way back in 1890.

 If you still haven’t heard enough about penalties this summer, discover the origin of the rule that has injected so much excitement into football over the past 100 years.